Wisconsin beats Stanford 60-50 at Brewers' home stadium – KION546

 The stadium was reconfigured for basketball by removing the pitcher’s mound and placing the court on the infield.
 About 400 bleacher seats were placed courtside, there were a few rows of chairs behind each basket and fans also filled portions of the stadium’s permanent stands.

+As for the game, Steven Crowl had nine points and 11 rebounds for Wisconsin, which relied on its defense to lead most of the way.
 Brandon Angel scored 14 points to lead Stanford (1-1), which shot just 1 of 16 from 3-point range.
-Wisconsin was 5 of 20 from beyond the arc.

 Stanford cut Wisconsin’s lead to 45-40 with 8:22 left but shot just 2 of 11 from the floor the rest of the way.

-“I do think at the end of the day, we’re going to have a fantastic 3-point shooting team and we’ll be a very efficient offensive team,” Stanford coach Jerod Haase said.
-“Obviously that wasn’t the case tonight.
-Certainly Wisconsin gets some credit for how they defended us.”

-Michael Jones had nine points for the Cardinal three nights after the Davidson transfer had a career-high 31 in his Stanford debut, an 88-78 victory over Pacific.
+Michael Jones had nine points for the Cardinal three nights after the Davidson transfer had a career-high 31 in his Stanford debut.
 Maxime Raynaud, who scored 22 against Pacific, had just three points Friday.

 Spencer Jones, who led Stanford in scoring last season, had eight points Friday after an injury kept him out of the Pacific game.